Apply now to join the

-- A 360-degree assessment for each participant which will include opinions about his or her performance from a range of individuals within and outside their organization.
+- Feedback: A 360° review for each participant that will collect opinions about his or her performance from a range of individuals within and outside their organization.

-- Six one-on-one sessions with an executive coach.
+- Coaching: Six one-on-one sessions with an executive coach.

-- Four one-hour mentoring sessions with the participant’s executive director over the course of the program.
-(If the participant is an executive director, mentoring sessions will be provided by one of his or her trustees.)
+- Mentoring: Four one-hour mentoring sessions with the participant’s executive director over the course of the program.
+Musician or conductor participants may identify another mentor in consultation with the League and the orchestra’s executive director.
+If the participant is in an executive director role, mentoring sessions may be provided by the board chair or one of his or her trustees.

-- Joint design, development, and execution, with other program participants, of a group final project that will culminate at the League’s 2018 Conference.
+- Capstone Project: The opportunity to collaborate with other ELP participants design and develop a capstone project that will culminate at the League’s 2019 Conference.

 Do you know an emerging leader who would be a great candidate for this program?
 Please send them a link to this page!